monix/monix.io/_tut/docs/3x/eval/task.md

 `Task.eval`
-is the equivalent of `Function0`, taking a function that will always be evaluated on `runAsync`, possibly on the same thread (depending on the chosen
+is the equivalent of `Function0`, taking a function that will always be evaluated on `runToFuture`, possibly on the same thread (depending on the chosen
 [execution model](../execution/scheduler.html#execution-model)):